 Some types of building renovation, demolition work or earthworks require Council consent before work starts.
 Where asbestos material or naturally occurring asbestos is present, Council will place general conditions about safe work practices for asbestos on the consent requiring compliance with relevant Australian Standards, Work Health and Safety Regulations and Guidelines.

-- Class A (friable) asbestos removalist is licensed to remove, repair or disturb any amount of friable asbestos, such as fire damaged fibro houses, sprayed limpet, asbestos cloth, mill board and pipe lagging.
+- Class A (friable) asbestos removalist is licensed to remove any amount of friable asbestos, such as fire damaged fibro houses, sprayed limpet, asbestos cloth, mill board and pipe lagging.
+A licensed Asbestos Assessor is required to carry out functions connected with Class A works such as undertake air monitoring and issue clearance certificates.

 Council's roles and responsibilities